NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter3.md

 *** =instructions
 - Now plot age against wage but this time make the colour based on education.
 - Remove other variables not necessary for this analysis such as health, health_ins, region, race, year, sex, and maritl.
-- Call head() and tail() on Wage to check that our new column has been added.
+- Call head() on Wage to check that our new column has been added.
 Observe that each wage falls within the corresponding wage_range.

 *** =hint